mohammnas/randomwalks.github.io/blog-ecology/_posts/2020-10-12-Evolutionary-games-and-information-theory.md

 In this post, I'd like to elucidate a particularly interesting relationship between two seemingly unrelated fields.
 This post draws a lot from a paper [1] by John Baez.

 ## Introduction to information theory
-Lately, I've been doing some [reading](https://www.amazon.com/Evolutionary-Natural-Social-Virtual-Worlds-ebook/dp/B01GI5EUYC) on evolutionary games, while simultaneously taking a course in information theory.
+Lately, I've been doing some reading [2] on evolutionary games, while simultaneously taking a course in information theory.
 To my surprise, there appears to be some overlap between the two fields in the context of ecology and evolutionary biology.
 This post will explain a few of the most important concepts from information theory before getting into the main topic.

 ### Shannon entropy